Group-5-Final-Project/Final-Project/README.md

 This model will create oversampling algorithm and analyse its performance.
 Following steps will be performed to

-  1. Firstly, the data will be oversmapled by using the naive random oversampling algorithm
+  1. Firstly, the data will be oversampled by using the naive random oversampling algorithm
   2. Use the resampled data to train a logistic regression model.
   3. Calculate the balanced accuracy score from sklearn.metrics.
   4. Print the confusion matrix from sklearn.metrics.